vunetsys/edge-ar/README.md

 # Tuesday May 19th, 2020:
 Reiterated through all the main components, from video streaming, to marker detection, to the coordinate system of the markers and the transformations.

+# Monday May 24th, 2020:
+Learned new components about the ARJS library.
+To be specific, how the worker blob operates, when processing an image.

+# Tuesday May 25th, 2020:
+Started on documentation about how ARJS works.

+# Wednesdya May 26th, 2020:
+Finished documentation on ARJS.
+Brainstorm about server implementation

+# Thursday May 27th, 2020:
+Created Class diagrams, of two possible implementations for client-server interaction.